 Set a Fabric Preference

-It must be hard to believe but your vagina has a preference in the type, style, and fabric of the underwear.
+It may be hard to believe but your vagina has an underwear preference in the type, style, and fabric of the underwear.
 Gentle fabrics allow the vagina to breathe throughout the day and keeps things clean and fresh.

 Know the Right Size